nbatterham/sfpowerscripts-doc/_docs/Tasks/Common-Utility-Tasks/Analyse apex code using PMD.md

 This task is used to run a static analyis of the apex classes in a project directory using PMD.
 This is a task execution wrapper around the command sfpowerkit:source:pmd which you can read [here](https://github.com/Accenture/sfpowerkit)

+**Prerequisites**

+Please&nbsp; note [Install SFDX with Sfpowerkit&nbsp;](/Tasks/Common-Utility-Tasks/Install%20SFDX%20CLI/)task is added to the pipeline before utilizing this task

 **Task Snapshot**

 **![](/images/Analyze apex classes using pmd .png){: width="929" height="587"}**